Master Tour Peter Paul Rubens: the genius of Antwerp

 Rubens in situ outside Antwerp

 Still in the mood for a bit more Rubens?
 Then take the train south.
 In Mechelen, you will find The Adoration of the Magi in St John’s Church.
-At the Church of Our-Lady-across-the-Dyle, admire The miraculous draught of fishes.
+At the Church of Our-Lady-across-the-Dyle, you can admire The Miraculous Draught of Fishes.

 Somewhere between Mechelen and Brussels stands the idyllic Rubens Castle, the artist’s personal country retreat.
 This opulent retreat is currently being restored.
 But it is definitely worth visiting the estate and walking in Rubens’ footsteps.